Undergraduate Programs

 The work experience component will consist of 12-20 months of paid, full-time work in the private, not-for-profit, and/or public sectors.
 For students enrolling in the ASIP stream of their program for the Fall term of Year 2, the first, 4-month work term will take place in the summer between Year 2 and 3, followed by a longer 8, 12 or 16-month work term following the completion of Year 3.
 Students enrolling in the ASIP stream of their program for the Fall term of Year 3 will complete 12 or 16 months of work experience after Year 3 over one or two work terms.
 Students completing all mandatory Professional Development requirements and a minimum of 12 months of work experience will graduate with the ASIP stream acknowledged on their transcript.

-Students will be provided a wide range of professional development supports as they progress through the ASIP stream of their program, including workplace readiness and job search coaching, access to the ASIP job board, professional skill development training, access to the Employer Relations Staff and Student Development staff, industry information sessions, resources to support students facing barriers to employability, and community-building events.
+Students will be provided a wide range of professional development supports as they progress through the ASIP stream of their program, including workplace readiness and job search coaching, access to a dedicated co-op/internship job board, professional skill development training, access to Employer Relations and Student Development staff, industry information sessions, resources to support students facing barriers to employability, and community-building events.
 Acceptance into the ASIP stream of a program does not guarantee a student’s employment in each work term.

-The cost to students to participate in the full program will be paid over a series of six installments, paid as ancillary fees which will be assessed on each Professional Development work term course, while the final two payments will be assessed on the first two work terms between Year 3 and Year 5.
-Refer to the ASIP Fees & Financial Aid website for further details.
+There are additional ancillary fees to participate in the ASIP stream.
+Fees are paid over a series of six installments, paid as ancillary fees which will be assessed on each Professional Development course, while the final two payments will be assessed on the first two work terms between Year 3 and Year 5.
+Refer to the mandatory Fees section below for further details.

 These are the program requirements for the History Specialist, Major and Minor programs for the 2021-2022 Academic Session and onwards.
 Students are responsible for fulfilling the program requirements of the Specialist, Major and Minor program from the Calendar of the year in which they enrolled in the program: Arts & Science Archived Calendars.
 NB: ‘Course’ means 1 full credit (Y) or 2 half credits (H).
 See also Geographic courses and Temporal courses.**